atsushi-ishikawa/book/theory_electrocat/theory_electrocat.md

 * The OER/ORR is considered possible if and only if all the involved reaction steps are neutral or downhill in the Gibbs free energy.
 For a given reaction we can determine the lowest potential at which this is the case.
 This is the limiting potential.
 * If one neglect the barrier, this would be a lower bound to the overpotential.

-* We can write the free energy change for any elementary step $i$ iin an electrochemical reaction with a transfer of one electron and a proton as
+* We can write the free energy change for any elementary step $i$ in an electrochemical reaction with a transfer of one electron and a proton as
 $$
 \Delta G_i(U) = \Delta G_{0,i} \pm eU
 $$